Reports and Data

 COLORADO DATA RESOURCES: ALL OTHER PARTNERS

-Starting in October 2021, the Colorado WIC Data Dashboard will be available with current information on WIC enrollment in the state, including total enrollment, race/ethnicity, age, infant/child sex, maternal education, spoken language, and participation in other government programs such as SNAP.
+The Colorado WIC Data Dashboard provides current data on WIC enrollment in the state, including total enrollment, race/ethnicity, age, infant/child sex, maternal education, spoken language, and participation in other government programs such as SNAP.
 The dashboard also provides data on WIC referrals and clients' utilization of their WIC benefits.
 The dashboard contains historical data back to 2018 and is updated monthly.

 Starting in March 2021, COWIC is providing a Colorado WIC Snapshot, a quarterly update on recent data, the current state of COWIC, and key trends the State Office is tracking.
 Including enrollment numbers, benefit redemptions, and referrals.
 A new Snapshot will be available each quarter.

 Annual Impact Reports outline the progress made on strategies, the performance measures on the impacts achieved, and the direction the program is heading in the new year.

 A summary of data comparing the total number of WIC participants to the total number of WIC-eligible Medicaid participants (infants, children, women who are pregnant or gave birth within the previous calendar year) at the county level for November 2021.

 A summary of the 2021 pilot year of the Farmers’ Market Nutrition Program (FMNP) in Colorado, a federal program to provide fresh, unprepared, locally grown fruits and vegetables to WIC participants via $30 vouchers to use at authorized farmers’ markets.

 In coordination with the National WIC Association (NWA) and 11 other states, in April 2021, Colorado distributed an online survey to clients about their WIC experience during the COVID-19 pandemic.